-13.1 The policy recognises the need for agreed standards for ICT infrastructure, equipment (hardware and software), content development and capacity building, to deliver effective education through ICTs.

-13.2 The ICT in School Education Steering Committee will develop and maintain a list of standards.
-The Committee will ensure the selected standards allow for reasonable why not full???
-What is the meaning of reasobable open standards, a standard by definition has to be fully applicable interoperability (open standards), diversity, vendor independence, functionality, and value for the education community.
+- 13.1 The policy recognises the need for agreed standards for ICT infrastructure, equipment (hardware and software), content development and capacity building, to deliver effective education through ICTs. - 13.2 The ICT in School Education Steering Committee will develop and maintain a list of standards.
+The Committee will ensure the selected standards allow for reasonable interoperability (open standards), diversity, vendor independence, functionality, and value for the education community.
 The Committee will recommend changes to the standards, which must be endorsed by the Policy Executives to officially become a policy.
 Specifically the standards policy should include, Hardware Platforms, Operating Systems, Software, Database, Network Infrastructure, Management Systems, Software required for the national curriculum and digital repositories, Audio Visual resources and Archiving etc. All donations and private/civil partnerships will be expected to follow the standards.